 Wells Fargo & Co.
-(WFC) and Royal Bank of Scotland Group Plc (RBS) reduced relative yields on debt tied to commercial mortgages as investors are drawn to the securities amid record-low interest rates.
+(WFC:US) and Royal Bank of Scotland Group Plc (RBS) reduced relative yields on debt tied to commercial mortgages as investors are drawn to the securities amid record-low interest rates.

 The lenders are issuing top-ranked debt maturing in about 10 years to pay a spread of 120 basis points more than the benchmark swap rate, according to a person familiar with the offering who asked not to be identified because terms aren’t public.
 The banks initially marketed the securities to yield as much as 135 basis points more than the benchmark.
 Morgan Stanley and Bank of America Corp. sold similar debt paying a spread of 135 basis points last week, according to data compiled by Bloomberg.

 Wall Street banks aim to increase originations of loans tied to office buildings, shopping malls and hotels as investors seek out riskier assets with the Federal Reserve keeping interest rates at record lows into a fourth year.
 Wells Fargo increased its 2012 forecast for commercial mortgage-backed securities issuance to $35 billion from $25 billion last week, and Credit Suisse Group AG projects as much as $45 billion this year.